Mitchel Wongsodikromo: Multiple Caribbean and Pan Am Juniors badminton championships

 Together Wongsodikromo and Soeroredjo grew up to become a badminton force for Suriname in the Pan Am region.
 In 1997 Wongsodikromo participated in the Surinamese U-19 juniors team event winning a silver medal in Barbados.
 Also that year, Wongsodikromo became South American Boys Singles U-13 Champion and Boys Doubles U-15 Champion in São Paulo, Brazil, also winning a silver medal in Mixed Doubles U-17.
 In 1999 Wongsodikromo took gold in the Mixed Doubles U-19 and the Team Event U-19, and also silver in the Boys Singles & Boys Doubles U-19 categories at the Carebaco Games held in Suriname.

 The year 2000 was a top year for Wongsodikromo; he participated in the IBF World Academy training camp held in Cape Town, South Africa.
 In 2000 Wongsodikromo won a gold medal in the Boys Singles U-15 category at the South American Juniors Championships in Argentina.
 At that same event, he also won a silver medal in the Boys Doubles U-15 category.
 In the same year, he and Soeroredjo won the Pan American Boys Doubles U-17 juniors title at Cuba after they had already won the Caribbean Boys Doubles titles U-17 and U-19 the same year at Barbados.
 At the 2000 Carebaco Games, Wongsodikromo won five gold medals, winning the triple in the U-19 category plus Boys Doubles in the U-17 category and the U-19 team event for Suriname.

 In 2001 Wongsodikromo managed to successfully defend four of his five Carebaco juniors titles, only losing his singles U-19 title in Jamaica.
 In 2001 Wongsodikromo and Soeroredjo won Boys Doubles U-17 Gold at the South American Juniors Championships in Rio de Janeiro, Brazil.
 Wongsodikromo also took bronze at the Boys Singles U-17 event and bronze at the Mixed Doubles U-19 event.
 That year they also won the Regatas Cup for Boys Doubles U-17 in Lima, Peru.
 Wongsodikromo again also took two bronze medals in Peru at the Boys Singles U-17 and Mixed Doubles U-17.

 In 2002 Wongsodikromo and Soeroredjo became Pan American Juniors Semi-Champions U-19 in Orange County, USA.
 At the same event, Wongsodikromo also took a bronze medal in the U-19 Mixed team event, where the Surinamese juniors team surprisingly beat favorites Canada, ending up in third place behind the USA and Peru, but beating out fourth-place Canada and fifth-place Brazil.
 In the 2002 Carebaco Games, Wongsodikromo won gold in the Men's Doubles U-19 and silver in the Men's Singles juniors categories in Puerto Rico.
-In the 2003 Carebaco Games in Trinidad & Tobago, Soeroredjo lost both the U-19 Boys Singles & Mixed Doubles finals to his compatriot Wongsodikromo, who took four gold medals at that event.
+In the 2003 Carebaco Games in Trinidad and Tobago, Soeroredjo lost both the U-19 Boys Singles & Mixed Doubles finals to his compatriot Wongsodikromo, who took four gold medals at that event.
 Together they eventually won the Boys Doubles U-19 title and the Carebaco Juniors 2003 team event.